Alaska

 Prompt Payment Requirements (Public/Private)

-Alaska Stat. §§ 36.90.200 to .210 (2022) (owner to prime 30 days after payment request; but if the political subdivision is planning to use grant money, 21 days from later of invoice date or political entity’s actual receipt of grant money; prime to sub/sub to lower tiers 8 working days after payment; interest at 10.5% per annum, accruing from the 21st day after payment is due for payments to the prime or accruing from the date due for the lower tiers).
+Alaska Public – Alaska Stat. §§ 36.90.200 to .210 (2024) (owner to prime 30 days after payment request; but if a political subdivision is planning to use grant money for the contract, 21 days from either the invoice date or political entity’s actual receipt of grant money, whichever is later; prime to sub/sub to lower tiers 8 working days after payment by owner; for prime contractors, interest at 10.5% per annum, accruing from the 21st day after payment is due for payments to the prime or accruing from the date due for the lower tiers).
+For subs, interest at 10.5% per annum, accruing at the day after the required payment date and ending when payment of the amount due is made.

 Alaska Private – N/A